1. How often should my clock be oiled?

 18. Can you repair my grandfather clock?

-Yes I specialize in modern grandfather clocks, that contain German-made mechanisms, such as: Howard Miller, Sligh, Ethan Allen, Trend, Ridgeway, etc. Also, I repair Antique grandfather clocks as well, so I have repaired hundreds of clocks.
-However some clock such as the modern clocks can be replaced with new movements, but that is up to the customer.
-Also when it comes to Antique clocks, I will only clean and overhaul them as required.
-I will not ever try to install a new movement in its place.
+Yes.
+We specialize in modern grandfather clocks, that contain German-made mechanisms, such as: Howard Miller, Sligh, Ethan Allen, Trend, Ridgeway, etc. Also, we repair Antique grandfather clocks as well, so We have repaired thousands of clocks over the past 50 years.
+When it comes to Antique clocks, We will only clean and overhaul them as required.
+We will not ever try to install a new movement in its place.

 19. I thought grandfather clocks were supposed to last forever.
 It’s been less than 20 years.
 Why is my clock giving me problems?
 Don’t grandfather clocks last forever?